moshejasper/kindisperse/README.md

 #>
 #> tab
 #> # A tibble: 5 x 8
 #>   id1   id2   kinship distance    x1    y1     x2     y2
 #>   <chr> <chr> <chr>      <dbl> <dbl> <dbl>  <dbl>  <dbl>
-#> 1 1a    1b    PO          62.4  15.0  32.0   64.8   -5.62
+#> 1 1a    1b    PO         269.
+37.4  46.7 306.
+28.2
-#> 2 2a    2b    PO         184.
-69.9  23.9  145.  -144.
+#> 2 2a    2b    PO          85.3  39.3  29.5 120.
+58.2
-#> 3 3a    3b    PO         128.
-63.4  92.8  -29.9    5.46
+#> 3 3a    3b    PO         192.
+79.5  41.3 -43.9  -105.
-#> 4 4a    4b    PO         213.
-26.3  17.7 -186.
-37.7
+#> 4 4a    4b    PO          73.7  61.7  68.4   9.44  120.
-#> 5 5a    5b    PO         137.
-76.9  68.6  214.
-66.0
+#> 5 5a    5b    PO         128.
+46.9  64.8 174.
+71.4
 #> -----------------------------------
 ```

 The composite simulation, `simulate_kindist_composite()`, defines four
 smaller dispersal movements which make up the lifestage dispersal
 kernel.
 It distinguishes between full and half siblings, cousins, etc.
-and handles larva that have only passed through a fraction of the
+and handles immature kin dyads that are separated by less than a
-lifespan.
-The four phases are ‘initial’ (handling any dispersal between
+lifespan of dispersal (e.g. immature FS).
+The four phases are ‘initial’
-hatching and breeding), ‘breeding’ (movement across the breeding aspect
+(handling any dispersal between hatching and breeding), ‘breeding’
-of the cycle), ‘gravid’ (movement after breeding but before deposition
+(movement of the male across the breeding aspect of the cycle), ‘gravid’
-of young), and ‘oviposition’ (movement made while ovipositing/ bearing
+(movement of the female after breeding but before deposition of young),
-young).
-The addition of the variances of these four kernels together
+and ‘oviposition’ (movement made while ovipositing/ bearing young).
+The
-consitutes the lifespan dispersal kernel; the relationships between
+addition of the variances of these four kernels together consitutes the
-different categories inform the phase.
-For example, full-siblings,
+lifespan dispersal kernel; the relationships between different
-whether sampled at oviposition or larval states, differ in hatch
+categories inform the phase.
+For example, full-siblings, whether sampled
-position based on the ovipositing movements of the mother (including
+at oviposition or immature states, differ in hatch position based on the
-e.g. skip oviposition in the case of some mosquitoes).
-These categories
+ovipositing movements of the mother (including e.g. skip oviposition in
-(and any others containing a full-sib relationship buried in the
+the case of some mosquitoes).
+These categories (and any others
-pedigree) are thus of the ‘full-sibling’ or ‘FS’ phase.
-Half siblings,
+containing a full-sib relationship buried in the pedigree) are thus of
-in mosquitoes (which this package is modelled on) are expected to be due
+the ‘full-sibling’ or ‘FS’ phase.
+Half siblings, in mosquitoes (which
-to having the same father & separate mothers: the last contribution of
+this package is modelled on) are expected to be due to having the same
-the father’s dispersal is at the breeding stage, so the ‘HS’ phase are
+father & separate mothers: the last contribution of the father’s
-differentiated by the breeding, gravid, & oviposition phases, but share
+dispersal is at the breeding stage, so the ‘HS’ phase are differentiated
-in common the initial phase.
-The parent-offspring ‘PO’ phase, on the
+by the breeding, gravid, & oviposition phases, but share in common the
-other hand, share all (or none) of the component dispersal
+initial phase.
+The parent-offspring ‘PO’ phase, on the other hand, share
-distributions.
+all (or none) of the component dispersal distributions.

 An example composite simulation is demostrated below: